reachworld/awesome-dev/README.md

 ## Documentation
 * [Read the docs](https://read-the-docs.readthedocs.org/) - Documentation hosting and automated building from Sphinx (reStructuredText) or Markdown sources at Subversion, Bazaar, Git, and Mercurial repositories as Continuous Documentation.
+* [Pandoc](https://pandoc.org/MANUAL.html).
+Pandoc is a Haskell library for converting from one markup format to another.
+Pandoc can convert between numerous markup and word processing formats, including, but not limited to, various flavors of Markdown, HTML, LaTeX and Word docx.

 ## Editors / IDEs
 * [Jupyter](http://jupyter.org/). stand alone serverr for online notebooks viewing and editing rich documents with code and figures shareable in code repositories.